 V-Ball Valve AdvantagesV-Ball valves offer a variety of advantages when compared to large, expensive globe valves for flow control applications.
 W.E.
-Anderson’s new WE06 threaded stainless steel V-ball valve and WE07 flanged stainless steel V-ball valve offer the market highly accurate flow control in a compact ball valve package.
+Anderson’s WE06 threaded stainless steel V-ball valve and WE07 flanged stainless steel V-ball valve offer the market highly accurate flow control in a compact ball valve package.
 W.E.
 Anderson V-ball valves offer equal percentage flow control, bubble tight shut off, lower pressure drops and higher shut-off pressures.
 Both series can be configured with pneumatic or electric actuators to fit your flow control needs.

 Precision machined V-balls, available in 60° and 90°, offer equal percentage flow characteristics, matching flow performance of a globe valve.
 As the ball rotates, desired flow rates can be achieved by positioning the ball anywhere between 0° and 90°.
 Because V-ball valves use smaller actuators, their response time is much faster than globe valves that use large diaphragm actuators.